 For AUA to receive your official TOEFL iBT test scores, you must indicate AUA’s institution code (4151) either at the time of registration or during the exam.

-IELTS Academic exam results must be sent to AUA directly from the British Council or by uploading your IELTS Test Report Form to your online application.
+For IELTS Academic exam results you must indicate AUA’s institution code (40 Baghramyan Ave, Yerevan) or upload your IELTS Test Report Form to your online application.

 The table below outlines which graduate program standardized test (GRE, GMAT, LSAT) are required for each program.